krempaskyk/edtech-plan-caroleng/README.md

     There are many sites with free APCS-P software which we can use as reference:

+    - Beauty and Joy of Computing (BJC)
+    - Code.org
+    - CodeAcademy
+    - CodeHS
-    - code.org
+    - CSAwesome
     - projectSTEM.org

 4. Classroom aids

     - Google Classroom
     - Jamboard (electronic whiteboard)
-    - SchoolLoop (grading system)
+    - SchoolLoop (teacher grading system)
+    - Naviance (official district grade reporting system)
     - Google G suite
     - Microsoft Office